nakabonne/tstorage/README.md

 # tstorage [![Go Reference](https://pkg.go.dev/badge/mod/github.com/nakabonne/tstorage.svg)](https://pkg.go.dev/mod/github.com/nakabonne/tstorage)

 `tstorage` is a fast local in-memory/on-disk storage package for time-series data with a straightforward API.
-It massively optimises ingestion as it allows the database to slice data extremely efficiently in small chunks and process it all in parallel.
+Especially ingestion is massively optimized as it provides goroutine safe capabilities of write into and read from TSDB that partitions data points by time.

 ## Usage
 By default, `tstorage.Storage` works as an in-memory database.